llfbandit/record/record/README.md

 No external dependencies:

 - On Android, AudioRecord is used.
-- On iOS and macOS, AVCaptureSession is used.
+- On iOS and macOS, AVFoundation is used.
 - On Windows, MediaFoundation is used.
 - On web, well... your browser! (and its underlying platform).